HemelHossain/Metamax-marketing/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Metamax influencer marketing.

+This project made by react.js [Metamax](https://dainty-salamander-059550.netlify.app/).

 ## Available Scripts

-In the project directory, you can run:
+1. In this project directory i used Html, Css, React.js.
+2. It is a Influencer Marketing Agency.
+3. In this website you can hire social media influencers to marketing your websites product  etc.

 ### `npm start`